jermaineandroid/aws-threat-model-app/README.md

 - Make sure the app is live on `https://tm.<your-domain>` or `https://tm.labs.<your-domain>`

-- App must use HTTPS.
-Hosted on ECS.
-Figure out the rest.
-Once app is live, add screenshots to the README.md file.
+- Once app is live, add screenshots to the README.md file.

 - Add architecture diagram of how the infrastructure is setup.
 (Use Lucidchart or draw.io or mermaid) You are free to use any diagramming tool.